oracle-samples/oracle-dataflow-samples/README.md

 ## What is Oracle Cloud Infrastructure Data Flow

-Data Flow is a cloud-based serverless platform with a rich user interface.
+Oracle Cloud Infrastructure (OCI) Data Flow is a cloud-based serverless platform with a rich user interface.
 It allows Spark developers and data scientists to create, edit, and run Spark jobs at any scale without the need for clusters, an operations team, or highly specialized Spark knowledge.
 Being serverless means there is no infrastructure for you to deploy or manage.
 It is entirely driven by REST APIs, giving you easy integration with applications or workflows.
 You can:

 * Connect to Apache Spark data sources.